-8.21 All of the above procedures can be carried out without the need to disturb end cap connections to the pipeline, as the center section is designed to be removed alone to cater for welded connections.
+8.21 All of the above procedures can be carried out without the need to disturb flanged or threaded end cap connections to the pipeline, as the center section is designed to be removed alone to cater for welded connections.
 It is at the owner/operators discretion as to whether these connections be renewed.